 For example, a shoe with a wooden sole probably wouldn’t be the best choice for a beginner lifting shoe!

 I highly recommend choosing a brand that you already have a pair of shoes with so you know what to expect in regards to their sizing.
-Of course you can always go out on a limb because Amazon has a very nice return policy if you get it wrong.
+Of course, you can always go out on a limb because Amazon has a great return policy if you get it wrong.